 Environmental education, scholarship and engagement have defined Tufts University for more than a quarter of a century.
 In 1990, Tufts was the driving force in establishing the Talloires Declaration, an action plan for incorporating sustainability in higher education.
 Tufts continues to be a leader in fostering sustainability in its broadest terms through the Tufts Institute of the Environment and several university-wide initiatives including the partnership with the Stockholm Environment Institute, the construction of Sophia Gordon Hall, the establishment of the Office of Sustainability, and the recent NSF IGERT Water and Diplomacy Grant.

-Tufts leadership in sustainability has been recognized by The Dow Chemical Company by selection of Tufts as one of only a few strategic global universities (including Cambridge University, Northwestern University, Peking University, Tufts University, University of California–Berkeley, University of Michigan, and University of Sao Paolo, among others), invited to compete in a yearly Dow Sustainability Innovation Student Challenge.
-Now in its fourth year, this competition is an important component of Dow’s commitment to sustainability.
+Tufts leadership in sustainability has been recognized by The Dow Chemical Company by selection of Tufts as one of only a few strategic global universities (including Cambridge University, Northwestern University, Peking University, University of California–Berkeley, University of Michigan, and University of Sao Paolo, among others), invited to compete in a yearly Dow Sustainability Innovation Student Challenge.
+Now in its fifth year, this competition is an important component of Dow’s commitment to sustainability.

 Three Tufts graduate students or graduate student teams will be recognized as winners for innovations that target broad global sustainability challenges.
 All degree matriculated post-baccalaureate Tufts students (Masters, Ph.D., or Professional Doctorate) are eligible.
 A grand prize winner will receive a $10,000 prize.
 This award is to be used at the student or student team’s discretion, without regard to their financial aid status.

 - Read the proposals from the 2012 winners